microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_postgresql_hyperscale_arm_template/_index.md

 description: >
 ---

-## Deploy an Azure PostgreSQL Hyperscale on AKS using an ARM Template
+## Deploy Azure PostgreSQL Hyperscale on AKS using an ARM Template

 The following README will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services with Azure PostgreSQL Hyperscale (Citus) deployed on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster, using [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).